 Maintenance and Repairs

 Because most office buildings, malls, high rises, etc. operate around normal business hours, repairs and service calls may have to be done in specific times of the day or night.
 Commercial buildings are usually managed by multiple people meaning the owner of the building is not present during repairs so plumbers must communicate via other methods or with on-site property managers.
-Larger insurance policies and specific building also must be considered with commercial plumbing.
+Larger insurance policies and specific building policies also must be considered with commercial plumbing.

 Plumbing Maintenance in High Rises